-Post-construction storm water management in areas undergoing new development or redevelopment is necessary because runoff from these areas have been shown to significantly affect receiving waterbodies.
-Many studies indicate that prior planning and design for the minimization of pollutants in post-construction storm water discharges is the most cost-effective approach to storm water quality management.
+Post-construction stormwater management in areas undergoing new development or redevelopment is necessary because runoff from these areas has been shown to affect receiving waterbodies significantly.
+Many studies indicate that prior planning and design for the minimization of pollutants in post-construction stormwater discharges is the most cost-effective approach to stormwater quality management.

 Municipal Separate Storm Sewer Systems (MS4) Permit

-Since 1990, operators of municipal separate storm sewer systems (MS4s) are required to develop a storm water management program designed to prevent harmful pollutants from impacting water resources via storm water runoff.
-In Orange County, storm water and urban runoff enter the storm water system from streets, curbs and gutters and travel, untreated, to local water bodies or the Pacific Ocean.
+Since 1990, operators of municipal separate storm sewer systems (MS4s) have been required to develop a stormwater management program designed to prevent harmful pollutants from impacting water resources via stormwater runoff.
+In Orange County, stormwater and urban runoff enter the stormwater system from streets, curbs and gutters, and travel, untreated, to local water bodies or the Pacific Ocean.